Patient education: Gestational diabetes mellitus (Beyond the Basics)

 Gestational diabetes is diagnosed if you have one or more elevated blood sugar values.

 After you are diagnosed with gestational diabetes, you will need to make changes in what you eat, and you will need to learn to check your blood sugar level.
 In some cases, you will also need to learn how to give yourself insulin injections.
 (See "Gestational diabetes mellitus: Glycemic control and maternal prognosis".)

 The main goal of treatment for gestational diabetes is to reduce the risk of complications such as those mentioned above.
 One of the main complications is an overly large baby (weighs greater than 9 to 10 lbs at birth).
 A large baby can be difficult to deliver through the pelvis (called "shoulder dystocia").
 A vaginal delivery increases the risk of injuring a large baby (eg, broken bones or nerve injury).
 A large baby is also more likely to cause injury to the mother during the delivery.

 You are more likely to have a large baby if your blood sugar levels are higher than normal during pregnancy.

-- These sweeteners have not been linked to an increased risk of birth defects.
+●You may use the alternative sweeteners aspartame (Nutrasweet), sucralose (Splenda), stevioside (Stevia), or acesulfame potassium (Sunnet).
+Moderation is suggested.
+These sweeteners have not been linked to an increased risk of birth defects.

 Initially, most women should check their blood sugar level four times per day:

-- Before eating in the morning
+●Before eating in the morning

-- One hour after breakfast, lunch, and dinner
+●One or two hours after breakfast, lunch, and dinner

 This information can help to determine whether your blood sugar levels are on target.
 If your levels stay higher than they should be, your doctor will probably recommend that you start using insulin.
 (See 'Insulin' below.)